Invariants of Vanishing Brauer Classes: Noether-Lefschetz divisors in and double planes

 Notice that $\det(\Pic(S_{0,n}))=-4n$ whereas $\det(A_{0,n})=16\cdot n-3\cdot0^2=16n$.

 \n The invariants of the vanishing Brauer class are determined from Corollary \ref{cor:invB}.
 The Gram matrix of $\Pic(S_{0,n})$ has $b=0$, $2c=-2n$.
-Hence the vanishing Brauer class has invariants $B_{van}h=0$ and $B_{van}^2=0$.
-By Proposition \ref{prop:corrBrC} it corresponds to {a point of order two} (as $b$ is even).
+Hence the vanishing Brauer class has invariant $B_{van}h=0$ and thus $B_{van}^2$ is not an invariant.
+By Proposition \ref{prop:corrBrC} $\av$ corresponds to {a point of order two} (as $b=0$ is even).

 \n A B-field representing the vanishing Brauer class is obtained from the second basis vector of $\Pic(S_{0,n})$:

 Now we use the addition in the Brauer group.
 The sum of the Clifford class and the vanishing Brauer class has a B-field representative given by